murkl/arch-os/docs/README.md

 ## Recommendation

-For a robust & stable Arch Linux experience, install as few additional packages from the main repository or AUR as possible.
+For a robust & stable Arch OS experience, install as few additional packages from the main repository or AUR as possible.
 Instead, use Flatpak or Distrobox/Toolbox (Podman/Docker).
 Furthermore change system files only if absolutely necessary.
 And perform regular updates with `paru -Syu`

 ### Install Graphics Driver